ian-barnes/dream-postgres-graphql/README.md

 `h-sql`, `i-graphql` and `w-postgres`.
 Accesses the `person` table in a `demo` database.

-The URL `/view` displays an HTML view ofeverything in the database table.
+The URL `/view` displays an HTML view of everything in the database table.
+Using the query query parameters `after` and/or `first` gives a partial Relay-style pagination.
+For example, `/view?after=2&first=3` will get the 3rd, 4th and 5th rows of the table.

 The URL `/` displays a GraphiQL interface to a GraphQL schema for the same table.
-This has a partial Relay-style pagination interface with optional `after` and `first` arguments to the `person` query.
+The `person` query has the same optional `after` and `first` pagination arguments.

 ## Files